A successful transition requires planning, so having a business exit strategy means an exit can proceed with certainty.

 7. Liquidation

-This exit strategy is used by failing businesses, or companies with significant assets but no buyer.
+Liquidation provides a quick exit and cash to pay off debts.
+This exit strategy is typically used by failing businesses, or companies with significant assets but no buyer.
 Liquidation is one of the most final exit strategies, whereby the business is closed down and all assets sold off.
 Any cash earned must go toward paying off debts and shareholders (if there are any).

 Advantages of liquidation